Automattic/target-iceberg/README.md

 # target-iceberg
-Meltano tap used for writing to iceberg
+Meltano target used for writing to iceberg